ISA Certified Arborist serving Sparta and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 Yes.
 We regularly work on rural and agricultural properties in Sparta Township and surrounding areas.
 We have the equipment for large-scale work including windbreak removal, lot clearing, and hazard tree removal on acreage properties.
 Our crane and chipper trucks can access most rural sites.

 Late fall through early spring (November through March) is ideal for most hardwoods — trees are dormant, disease pressure is lowest, and branch structure is fully visible.
-Never prune oaks between April and July when oak wilt is actively spread by sap beetles.
+Never prune oaks between April and August when oak wilt is actively spread by sap beetles.
 For fruit and orchard trees, late winter pruning before bud break produces the best results.
 We schedule pruning year-round and adjust timing by species.